MichaelHuy/MichaelHuy/README.md

 ## Hello
 #####

 My name is Huy Le, and I am a seasoned software developer based in Ho Chi Minh City, Vietnam.
-I have extensive experience in React, Firebase Cloud Messaging, and native iOS/Android development.
+I have extensive experience in React from 16, Firebase Cloud Messaging, and native iOS/Android development.

-Throughout my career, I have worked with prominent companies such as CSC Vietnam, Global CyberSoft, and NxComm.
-I played a key role in developing and delivering high-quality software solutions for clients in the US and Australia.
+Throughout my career, I have worked with prominent companies such as CSC Vietnam, Global CyberSoft, and NxComm, where I played a key role in developing and delivering high-quality software solutions for clients in the US and Australia.

+In addition to my front-end expertise, I have a strong background in React Native, upgraded to react native latest version.

 ### Skills